 Conclusion

-The American Revolution was more than just a war of independence.
-It was a struggle for new ideas of governance, human rights, and social transformation.
-It reshaped the global order, inspired countless movements for freedom, and laid the foundation for modern democracy.
+The American Revolution was not just a war of independence, but a profound struggle for new ideas concerning governance, human rights, and social transformation.
+It reshaped the global system and inspired countless efforts for freedom.
+Modern democracy, which forms the foundation of liberty and citizens’ rights in the United States, began here.

-From the battlefields of Lexington to the halls of Philadelphia, the Revolution demonstrated the power of unity, determination, and belief in liberty.
-Its legacy continues to echo across the world today.
+From the battlefields of Lexington to the halls of Philadelphia, the revolution demonstrated the unity of the United States, the authority of the government, and a skeptical belief in freedom.
+Its legacy still serves as a powerful source of inspiration to fighters and advocates for freedom, equality, and citizens’ rights around the world.

 FAQs